dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/setting-laravel-log-to-stdout/en/2025-07-11-setting-laravel-log-to-stdout-en.md

 ```

 ## 2. Change PHP-FPM Log Output Destination
-Even after updating Laravel’s log settings, the logs may not appear in Docker logs.
+Even after updating Laravel's log settings, the logs may not appear in Docker logs.
 This is because PHP-FPM logs are not sent to standard output by default, so we need to change their destination.

 To change the error log output of PHP-FPM, edit the global `error_log` setting in `php-fpm.conf`.